Invisalign vs Veneers

 The colour of dental veneers typically stays the same throughout their entire lifetime.
 Natural teeth on the other hand, will naturally change colour over time based on a variety of factors such as diet.
 For patients who have dental veneers over all of their front teeth, this will not be an issue.

 However, for patients who only have one or a few veneers placed, the disparity in colour between natural teeth and veneered teeth will become very noticeable.
+This may require a replacement of the veneer or whitening of the natural teeth.

 Dental Veneers Are NOT Permanent